nithyasri2001/Auto-facial-verification/README.md

 Objective:

-    The intent of the challenge is to verify the identity of a person by matching their selfie image with the image that is displayed in their ID document.
+    Verify the identity of a person by Matching their selfie image.

 Description: